DefenderOfBasic/open-memetics-institute/README.md

 >
 > [tweet thread](https://x.com/DefenderOfBasic/status/1859754830962823415)

-Memetics, or "culture science" is the study of (1) how narratives determine human behavior (2) how narratives spread & evolve.
+Memetics, or "culture science" is the study of

+1. how narratives determine human behavior
+2. how narratives spread & evolve

 The evolution & propagation of memes (the genes of culture) happens naturally, and can also be directed governments & corporations.
 We aim to study this science openly for the public benefit, for our own protection & survival.

 We aim to form a collective of "white hat" hackers, and a community around finding & disclosing vulnerabilities, exactly the same way the cyber security industry does it, with conferences like [DEFCON]([https://defcon.org/](https://www.youtube.com/user/DEFCONConference)).